onnx/onnx/docs/docsgen/source/tutorial_python/concepts.rst

 Element Type
 ~~~~~~~~~~~~

-ONNX was initially developped to help deploying deep learning model.
+ONNX was initially developed to help deploying deep learning model.
 That's why the specifications was initially designed for floats (32 bits).
 The current version supports all common types.
 Dictionary
 :ref:`l-onnx-types-mapping` gives the correspondance between *ONNX*